ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

   - May handle transfer collisions and loss of arbitration if the platform supports multimaster in hardware and enabled in API.
   - `i2c_async_event_t` must be filled with the number of symbols sent to the bus during transfer.
 - `i2c_abort_async`:
-  - Aborts any on-going async transfers.
+  - Aborts any ongoing async transfers.

-### Undefined behaviours
+### Undefined behaviour

 - Use of a `null` pointer as an argument to any function.
 - Calling any `I2C` function before calling `i2c_init` or after calling `i2c_free`.
-- Initialising the `I2C` peripheral with invalid `SDA` and `SCL` pins.
+- Initializing the `I2C` peripheral with invalid `SDA` and `SCL` pins.
-- Initialising the peripheral in slave mode if slave mode is not supported, indicated by `i2c_get_capabilities`.
+- Initializing the peripheral in slave mode if slave mode is not supported, indicated by `i2c_get_capabilities`.
-- Operating the peripheral in slave mode without first specifying and address using `i2c_slave_address`
+- Operating the peripheral in slave mode without first specifying an address using `i2c_slave_address`
-- Setting an address using `i2c_slave_address` after initialising the peripheral in master mode.
+- Setting an address using `i2c_slave_address` after initializing the peripheral in master mode.
 - Setting an address to an `I2C` reserved value.
 - Setting an address larger than the 7-bit supported maximum if 10-bit addressing is not supported.
 - Setting an address larger than the 10-bit supported maximum.